ta10101/BroNode/README.md

 # Edge Node

-This repo contains the tooling needed to deploy and operate Holochain Edge Nodes and run decentralized hApps on them!
+This repo contains the tooling needed to deploy and operate always-on nodes for Holochain applications (hApps).

 The tooling consists of:

-1. A Docker container specification for running Holochain with hApps in an OCI-compliant containerized environment.
+1. Edge Node - A Docker container specification for running Holochain with hApps in an OCI-compliant containerized environment.
-2. A streamlined Linux ISO that enables the deployment of this container on physical or virtual hardware (especially HoloPorts).
+2. HolOS - A streamlined Linux ISO that enables the deployment of this container on physical or virtual hardware (especially HoloPorts).

 For a detailed overview and usage instructions [see here](/USAGE.md).